 Driving Tips for Thailand

-- Pay mind to the traffic lights, don’t drive if you are drunk, wear proper seat belts and take U-turn with caution.
+Pay heed to the traffic lights, don’t drive if you are drunk, wear proper seat belts and take U-turn with caution.

-- Driving in Thailand is quite the opposite of the driving practices in the West, you never known when will someone come from the wrong direction; so drive with all your senses on alerts.
+Driving in Thailand is quite the opposite of the driving practices in the West, you never known when will someone come from the wrong direction; so drive with all your senses on alert.

-- In Thailand, drivers don’t give way to pedestrians even on pedestrian crossings; so don’t stop for the pedestrians as it will hamper the traffic and could be dangerous for you as well as your fellow drivers.
+In Thailand, drivers don’t give way to pedestrians even on pedestrian crossings; so don’t stop for the people on foot as it will hamper the traffic and could be dangerous for you as well as your fellow drivers.

-- Honking, tail-gating and changing lanes is quite common in Thailand, so be mentally prepared.
+Honking, tail-gating and changing lanes is quite common in Thailand, so be mentally prepared for all these things.